danbrakeley/p4harmonize/README.md

 ## Development setup

 To write code and create builds, you just need the deps listed above (git, Go, p4, and bash).
-If you want to run the functional tests, where p4harmonize is run against two test Perforce servers, you will also need Docker.
+If you want to run the functional tests, you will also need Docker.
 On Windows and Mac, you'll want [Docker Desktop](https://www.docker.com/products/docker-desktop), and on Linux you'll want [Docker Server](https://docs.docker.com/engine/install/#server).

 Once you have all that installed, you can clone down the source code with git: